ENERGY STAR certification and proper insulation, shingles and other energy-efficient roofing materials can keep dollars from going up, up and away.

 Air movement is the third leg of the energy-efficiency stool.

-“When we install your roof, if you didn’t have adequate ventilation, you will when we get done with it,” Dave assures.
+“When we install your roof, if you didn’t have adequate ventilation, you will when we get done with it,” Lincon assures.

 Sears’ shingles, which are made by Owens Corning, come in three different grades of asphalt shingles to fit your budget and the performance needs of your structure — whether it’s a house, barn or garage.